Honor Committee Statistical Transparency Reporting Portal

 Overview

-Full Investigation
+Investigation

 Open Charts

-Full Investigation
+Investigation

 Overview

 After the response interviews are completed, the Investigators confirm that no more witnesses need to be contacted and all relevant evidence has been collected.
-Once the investigation is deemed complete, all the information is compiled in a single document known as an Investigation-Log (I-Log).
+Once the investigation is complete, all the information is compiled in a document known as an Investigation-Log (I-Log).

 I-Panel Drop